By Edward Kliszus

-Theater Row enveloped the arriving audience with big band jazz and the tender sounds of Ella Fitzgerald singing Duke Ellington’s Caravan.
+Kissing the Floor at Theater Row began by enveloping the arriving audience with big-band jazz and the tender sounds of Ella Fitzgerald singing Duke Ellington’s Caravan.
 Portentous musical references mirrored the hardships and uncertainty of the Great Depression while at times expressing optimism and welcome solace.
 The conflict between these inscrutable forces is palpable as we contemplate the heartbreak of Antigone.

 What dangers emerge from hubris and the consequences of moral choices?
 What tensions predominate in reconciling the trappings of divine and human realms?
 Do the laws of the gods take precedence over the laws of the state?
 Can hope blossom, or are we doomed to a nihilistic existence?
 Beyond Antigone, does the Book of Exodus indeed iterate an inescapable curse that the “Lord visits the iniquity of the fathers upon the children and the children’s children, to the third and the fourth generation.”
 We’re about to find out.

 The lights and sounds unveiled a macabre, decrepit chamber of past grandeur.
 Annie (Christina Bennett Lind) knelt as she mysteriously tapped on the wooden floor posed under a chandelier suspended from a ceiling of broken plaster and exposed crooked lath.
 Izzy (Akyiaa Wilson) observed her sister Annie from a few feet away.
 We were about to travel back in time to witness the events leading to this peculiar setting.